MinoMino/mindl/README.md

 The easiest way is to simply use the precompiled binaries:
   1. Get the archive that corresponds to your OS [here](https://github.com/MinoMino/mindl/releases/latest).
 Windows, Linux and Mac is supported.
   2. Extract the archive wherever you want.
-  3. If a plugin you're using needs PhantomJS (e.g. EBookJapan), get it [here](http://phantomjs.org/download.html) and put the executable in the same directory as mindl.
+  3. If a plugin you're using needs PhantomJS (e.g. eBookJapan), get it [here](http://phantomjs.org/download.html) and put the executable in the same directory as mindl.
 The executable is called `phantomjs.exe` on Windows and just `phantomjs` for the others.
   4. Just run mindl from the command line and you're good to go!

 If you want to be able to run mindl from anywhere and not just the directory with the executable, just add said directory to your